-“Health” and “wellness” seem to be two words that pop up quite frequently—whether it be in the news, in conversation or on the bottle of kombucha you just picked up at the grocery store.
-But what does health and wellness really mean and is there any difference between the two?
+Wellness and wellbeing are words you'll find everywhere — whether it be in the news, in conversation or on the bottle of kombucha you just picked up at the grocery store.
+But what's the difference between health and wellness and what do the terms really mean?

 But there’s so much more to health and wellness than just their definitions.
 Read on as we discuss how they’re related and tips that you can integrate into your daily routine to help you improve both.

 The World Health Organization defines health as “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”1 While it may seem like your physical and mental state are separate entities, they are actually closely connected.

 To maintain your physical health, it’s important to focus on good nutrition, exercise, and overall self-care practices.
 By doing so, you may be able to reduce your risk of major chronic diseases such as diabetes, cardiovascular disease and osteoporosis, just to name a few.2

 The National Institutes of Health suggest following these steps to improve your physical health:3

 - Work toward or maintain a healthy body weight.

 - Eat healthily.

 - Develop healthy habits and identify habits that do not serve your well-being.

 There’s no need to completely overhaul your entire routine overnight — just start small and begin with the basics.
 Start by learning more about the benefits of good nutrition (take this fun quiz to test your knowledge).
 Then, focus on integrating simple, low-impact exercises, like walking into your day.
 In addition to being great for your physical health, exercising and eating right can be great for your mental health, and you may even notice an improvement in your mood.